 LaJa Hurt, Program Assistant Sr.

 LaJa (Lay-Juh) Hurt is the new Program Assistant Senior, for the Muhammad Ali Institute for Peace and Justice.
 LaJa has lived in Louisville her entire life; and she is a proud mother of five beautiful children.
 She has taken time off from school to work full time but with this new position she will be able to purse furthering her education to obtain her Bachelor’s Degree.
 She previously worked as a temp alongside the Chief of Staff for the Dean at the School of Medicine.
-It was there that she realized that she wanted to become an official part of this University.
+After her role as Program Coordinator at the School of Medicine; she worked as Administrative Assistant at the Office of Community Engagement at the School of Medicine.
+That is when she realized that she wanted to become an official part of this University.
 She is eager to learn all about the Muhammad Ali Institute and what it has to offer, while doing her part to ensure that the Institute thrives.
 When she is not working, LaJa loves spending ALL her time with her kids.
 We love sports and traveling, most of her weekends are spent attending games.